Your privacy is critically important to us. At Dtroffle, we have a few fundamental principle

 To place and manage ads in our advertising program.
 For example, to place ads on our users’ sites and some of our sites as part of our advertising program, and understand ad performance.

 To market our Services and measure, gauge, and improve the effectiveness of our marketing.
 For example, by targeting our marketing messages to groups of our users (like those who have a particular plan with us or have been users for a certain length of time), advertising our Services, analyzing the results of our marketing campaigns (like how many people purchased a paid plan after receiving a marketing message), and understanding and forecasting user retention.

 To protect our Services, our users, and the public.
 For example, by detecting security incidents; detecting and protecting against malicious, deceptive, fraudulent, or illegal activity; fighting spam; complying with our legal obligations; and protecting the rights and property of Dtroffle and others, which may result in us, for example, declining a transaction or terminating Services.

 To fix problems with our Services.
 For example, by monitoring, debugging, repairing, and preventing issues.

-To customise the user experience.
-For example, to personalise your experience by serving you relevant notifications and advertisements for our Services, recommending content through our Reader post suggestions, and providing new essays and stories through Longreads for your reading pleasure.
+To customize the user experience.
+For example, to personalize your experience by serving you relevant notifications and advertisements for our Services, recommending content through our Reader post suggestions, and providing new essays and stories through Longreads for your reading pleasure.